gjr80/weewx-aprx/README.md

 ## Pre-requisites ##

-The *APRX* extension requires WeeWX v3.0.0 or g*rea*ter and when used with WeeWX v4.0.0 or later can be used under Python 2 or Python 3.
+The *APRX* extension requires WeeWX v3.0.0 or greater and when used with WeeWX v4.0.0 or later can be used under Python 2 or Python 3.

 ## Installation ##